MatrixAINetworkMan/WEEKLY-Q-As/README.md

 ### QUESTIONS COMING NEXT (2018.7.13)

 Q1.
 Is it true the random selection algorithm ties a unique ID to your hardware setup for the selection of nodes? if yes, does this mean the odds of being selected for a node increase the more devices you hold MAN on?

+Q2.
+Will miners be able to use multiple separate devices to mine on the same node?
+The two mining setups shown were each a single device, but it could be more practical for miners to use multiple devices to reach the 1000tps for a MN.